FIND A GREAT DOC CHECKLIST

 Heading to the doctor’s office (again) to try (again) to get the right treatment for that I-Sweat-Buckets problem?
 Use our checklist to help you find a great (maybe even ideal) doctor like Dr. Zakiya Rice at Emory…

-Right now, more than 10,000 dermatologists are heading to Washington, D.C. for the American Academy of Dermatology’s Annual Meeting, March 4 – 8, 2016 where there will be SIX courses featuring hyperhidrosis care and FOUR of our beloved Board Members will be taking center stage.
+In 2016, than 10,000 dermatologists headed to Washington, D.C. for the American Academy of Dermatology’s Annual Meeting, where there were SIX courses featuring hyperhidrosis care and FOUR of our Board Members took center stage.
 They are our rockstars!